KeroMichelle/KeroMichelle.github.io/README.md

 My career goal is to deliver impactful, immersive games by crafting collaborative work environments.
 I aim to empower my teammates with the resources and direction needed to overcome challenges and take creative ownership.

-Current favorites: Slay the Spire, Animal Crossing, Rainbow Six Siege
+Current favorites: Slay the Spire, Pokemon, Rainbow Six Siege

 Click here for my resume.